disafronov/python-logging-objects-with-schema/README.md

     conflicting root fields, malformed structure, etc.).
   - Exposes a `problems` list describing each violation.
 - **`DataValidationError`**:
-  - Any problem with a specific `extra` payload during logging:
+  - Exception type used internally to represent validation problems with a specific `extra` payload during logging:
     - the runtime type does not match the expected type;
     - a list contains non-primitive elements (only str, int, float, bool allowed);
     - the field is redundant and not described in the schema.
-  - Raised **after** the valid part of the payload has been logged.
+  - Logged as ERROR **after** the valid part of the payload has been logged.
   - Contains a `problems` list describing the offending fields.
+  - **Note**: This exception is never raised during normal operation.
+It is created and logged automatically to maintain 100% compatibility with standard logger behavior.
+Applications do not need to catch it.